tawnyalee/C769-ROM3/_build/html/_sources/task2_ROM3.md

 ## Section H: Outcome

 Provide objective, measurable criteria for success.
 You need specific details so that the conclusion report, task 3, can comparatively be used to show the project was a success.
 Furthermore, you must describe how data will be collected and measured to support the criteria.
+Include the following:

+- A metric for determining sucess.
+- A description of how the metric's data will be collected.
+- A description of the the metirc's data will be measured.

 Time-based metrics work best, for example:

 >...This project will be considered a success when the wireless network maintains has maintained 90% uptime a week for a month and when 75% of new member and loan documentation is processed over the credit union.